Bureau of Prisons to close California women's prison where inmates have been subjected to sex abuse

 All sexual activity between a prison worker and an inmate is illegal.
 Correctional employees have substantial power over inmates, controlling every aspect of their lives from mealtime to lights out, and there is no scenario in which an inmate can give consent.

+Inmate advocates worry that some of the safety concerns at FCI Dublin could persist at the other women’s prisons.
+Montes said the civil litigation will continue despite the imminent closure.

+“The BOP is the defendant in the case.
+It’s not FCI Dublin,” she said.
+“And so we are in the mindset that this did not end our case — that they still have a responsibilty to our clients to keep them safe.”

+Sisak and Balsamo reported from New York.
 Follow Sisak at x.com/mikesisak and Balsamo at x.com/MikeBalsamo1 and send confidential tips by visiting https://www.ap.org/tips/.
+Associated Press journalist Terry Chea in Dublin, California, contributed to this report.